inBeat/inbeat-website/content/top-influencers/tiktok/food/italy/rome/_index.md

 ---
-title: Top 10 Food TikTok Influencers In Rome In 2023
+title: Top 10 Food TikTok Influencers In Rome In 2024
 description: >-
-  Find top food TikTok influencers in Rome in 2023.
+  Find top food TikTok influencers in Rome in 2024.
 Most popular hashtags: #perte #food #neiperte #foryou.
 platform: TikTok
-hits: 4
+hits: 5
-text_top: Identify the most popular TikTok accounts on inBeat.
+text_top: Discover the best TikTok profiles on inBeat.
-text_bottom: Our database has 4 TikTok influencers like this in Rome, Italy for you to work with.
+text_bottom: Our database has 5 TikTok influencers like this in Rome, Italy for you to contact.
 profiles:
   - username: "xdarioo"
     fullname: >-